-The Most Common Drug Overdoses
+The Most Common Drug Overdose Substances

-The opioid epidemic is the cause of many overdose fatalities every single day, with over half a million Americans overdosing on opioids in two decades between 1999-2019.
+The opioid epidemic is the cause of many overdose fatalities every day, with over half a million Americans overdosing on opioids in two decades between 1999-2019.
 The third wave of this crisis began in 2013, with a major uptick in overdose deaths involving synthetic opioids like fentanyl.

 - Jerking limbs